leomotors/salim-bot/README.md

 **April Fools!!!** Wait, it passed? nvm, idc.

 This discord bot is created to use for my own server.
-However, source code is free for anyone to implement it.
+However, source code is free for anyone to implement it!

 Spread headache to your friend!